 This page offers information on the educational philosophy behind the ACC In-house Counsel Certification Program.
-To sign up for the program, please visit our event registration page

 The curriculum for the ACC In-house Counsel Certification Program was developed through an extensive literature review and a series of consultations with subject matter experts.
 The curriculum was further refined, and then validated, by the ACC Education Advisory Council—a ten-person panel of current and former chief legal officers.
 Throughout the development process, there has been special care to ensure that the curriculum reflects material relevant across industries and geographies.